Pin It!

-• Refrigerated Crescent Roll Dough: I use Pillsbury sheets, but any brand will do.
-If you can’t find the sheets, just use the regular roll and pinch the seams together.
+• Crescent Roll Dough – I use Pillsbury Crescent Roll Dough from the refrigerator aisle, but any brand will do.
+If you can’t find crescent dough that comes in sheets, use regular refrigerated crescent rolls and pinch the seams together.

 How to Make Mummy Hot Dogs

-Wrap Hot Dogs: Starting at one end, wrap a strip of dough randomly around the hot dog, leaving a gap near the top for the eyes.
-Repeat with the remaining hot dogs.
+• Wrap the hot dogs.
+Gather your hot dogs, and starting at one end, wrap a strip of dough randomly around the hot dog.
+Don’t forget to leave a gap near the top for the eyes!
+Repeat with the remaining hot dogs until all your mummies are wrapped.

 Eight mummy hot dogs on a lined baking sheet with candy eyes on one of them